• Skip to main content

 Since this London broil crock pot recipe is made using lean beef, it is actually pretty virtuous.
 In fact, even with the gravy, one serving of this meal is just over 400 calories, meaning there’s plenty of room left on your plate for some creamy mashies and roasted veggies.
 YUM!

-As if that weren’t enough to love, one serving boasts a whopping 49 grams of protein — that’s almost the full daily value for a 140-lb woman!
+As if that weren’t enough to love, one serving of this slow cooker pot roast boasts a whopping 49 grams of protein — that’s almost the full daily value for a 140-lb woman!
 With only 9 grams of carbohydrates and 21 grams of fat, this is a meal that even carb-conscious folks can get behind.

 While it’s still advised that you keep red meat consumption to 2-3 times per week, it’s clear that this lean roast is one of the healthier ways to enjoy it.
 Plus, let’s not forget that beef is an excellent source of iron, zinc, and B vitamins, making this a wholesome, well-balanced, and nutritious dish.